Submit an ATP Question

 In the past, SR2S projects encouraged applicants to apply for up to 10% of construction costs for educational purposes.
 Is this being considered in the ATP? if it is, can it be done to pay for staff costs?
 The 10% rule is not applicable for ATP.
 Non-Infrastructure projects can be stand alone projects or combined with construction projects are are not limited to any percentages.
 Staff costs are limited to only those activities specific to a safe routes to school function.

 Can computers, tablets or printers be purchased for SRTS coordinators?
-Scanners and related equipment (e.g. Barcode tags for computer-based active transportation data collection efforts)
+Scanners and related equipment (e.g. Barcode tags for computer-based active transportation data collection efforts).
+See the Non-Infrastructure Guidance for specific details

 Can we use ATP funds to expand an online SRTS carpool matching program?
 Please refer to the goals of the program in the ATP guidelines.
 Projects that compete well will directly meet the goals of the program.
 In this case, you should consider demonstrating how the carpool matching program would increase rates of walking and biking.